level0rd/cinema_bot/README.md

 # Cinemabot
-A simple Telegram chatbot that allows you to get information about movies and find movies based on user preferences.
+The telegram chatbot that provides information about movies and helps users find movies based on their preferences.
 It was created using the unofficial Kinopoisk API.

 ## Example
 <p align="center">